ros2/design/articles/actions.md

 ### Namespacing

 Multiple message and service definitions are generated from a single action definition.
-In ROS 1 the generated messages were prefixed with the name of the action to avoid conflicts with other messages and services.
+In ROS 1, the generated messages were prefixed with the name of the action to avoid conflicts with other messages and services.
-In ROS 2 the generated service and message definitions should be namespaced so it is impossible to conflict.
+In ROS 2, the generated service and message definitions should be namespaced so it is impossible to conflict.
-For example, in python the code generated from the generated definitions should be in the module `action` instead of `srv` and `msg`.
+In Python, the code from the generated definitions should be in the module `action` instead of `srv` and `msg`.
-In C++ the generated code should be in the namespace and folder `action` instead of `srv` and `msg.
+In C++, the generated code should be in the namespace and folder `action` instead of `srv` and `msg`.

 ## Goal Identifiers

-In ROS 1 Action clients are responsible for creating a goal ID when submitting a goal.
+In ROS 1, Action clients are responsible for creating a goal ID when submitting a goal.
 This leads to a race condition between goal creation and cancellation.
-If a client submits a goal and immediatly tries to cancel it, the cancelation may fail if it is received by the action server prior to the goal being accepted.
+If a client submits a goal and immediatly tries to cancel it, the cancellation may fail if it is received by the action server prior to the goal being accepted.

 In ROS 2 the action server will be responsible for generating the goal ID and notifying the client.
 It won't be possible for the client to cancel the goal until after it has received the goal ID.